mrc-ide/covid-sim/docs/build.md

 # VisualStudio solution
 A manually created VS-2019 solution and project is included for convenience, but it should not be considered the source of truth for the project.

+## Testing

+The regression tests are not supported in the Visual Studio stand-alone solution.